on-a-t-break/tfmw-backbywaxpls/README.md

 Disclaimer:
 - This smart contract has been developed & open sourced in good faith.
-- It has been used to back over 500k WAXP for assets in the `terraformers` collection, as can be seen here <https://waxdetective.io/network/transfers?accounts=backbywaxpls&time_min=1635910141397&time_max=1667014141397&excludedAccounts=&excludedCategories=system>.
+- It has been used to back over 500k WAXP for assets under the `terraformers` collection, as can be seen here <https://waxdetective.io/network/transfers?accounts=backbywaxpls&time_min=1635910141397&time_max=1667014141397&excludedAccounts=&excludedCategories=system>.
 - By following the steps, using this contract or using the open source code provided, you are waiving all liability from us & you are acknowledging that you are proceeding at your own risk.